bokic/gitmaster/ROADMAP.md

 ---

-## 🌍 Version 0.8 - Finalizing work & Branding
+## 🌍 Version 0.7 - Finalizing features
 *Focusing on new features, data visualization and repository history clarity.*

 ### New git operations